apify/apify-docs/sources/platform/actors/development/actor_definition/input_schema/specification.md

 }
 ```

-The `absoluteDate` property renders a date picker that allows selection of a specific date and returns string value in the format `YYYY-MM-DD`.
+The `absoluteDate` property renders a date picker that allows selection of a specific date and returns string value in `YYYY-MM-DD` format.
 Validation is ensured thanks to `pattern` field.
 In this case the `dateType` property is omitted, as it defaults to `"absolute"`.

 ![Apify Actor input schema - country input](./images/input-schema-date-absolute.png)